fis/aoc/docs/2023-notes.md

 We can also take a look at the resulting path:
 [2023-day23-input-2.png](2023-day23-input-2.png).

+> Update 2023-12-24: Using a Cgo implementation (just the one call, so overhead
+> isn't a problem) improved runtime from 0.14 to 0.11 or so.
+Must be all that
+> tedious memory safety Go insists on.

 ## [Day 24](https://adventofcode.com/2023/day/24): Never Tell Me The Odds

 Really more of a math challenge than a programming challenge, at least the way I